huggingface/blog/tgi-messages-api.md

 llm.complete("Why is open-source software important?")
 ```

 We can now use it in a similar RAG pipeline.
-Keep in mind that the previous choice of `MAX_INPUT_LENGTH` in your Inference endpoint will now directly influence the number of retrieved chunk (`similarity_top_k`) you can chose.
+Keep in mind that the previous choice of `MAX_INPUT_LENGTH` in your Inference Endpoint will now directly influence the number of retrieved chunk (`similarity_top_k`) the model can process.

 ```python
 from llama_index import (